danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	where OrderDate = '2013-04-02'
 	```

-	The result is the partition that correspond to the value
+	The result is the partition that corresponds to the value

 	![Lab10003](Media/lab10003.png)